phamnhung01011984/PharaohsofEgyptSlots/policy-privacy.md

-# Privacy Policy
+#   Privacy Policy - Pharaoh Play

+##   1. Introduction

-**Company Pharaoh Play** ("we," "us," or "our") is committed to protecting your privacy.
-This Privacy Policy describes how we collect, use, and share information when you use our game.
+Welcome to Pharaohs of Egypt Slots, developed by Pharaoh Play.
+We are committed to protecting your privacy and ensuring a safe and enjoyable gaming experience.
+This Privacy Policy outlines how we collect, use, and protect your information when you interact with our mobile game.
+This policy applies to users aged 18 and over.

-**1. Information We Collect**
+##   2. Information We Collect

 We may collect the following types of information:

-* **Information you provide directly:**
+* **Device Information:**
+    * Device model, operating system, and unique device identifiers (e.g., Android Advertising ID or IDFA).
+    * Information about your device's internet connection.
+* **Game Data:**
+    * Gameplay progress, scores, achievements, and interactions within our game.
+    * Information about in-app purchases.
+* **Analytics Data:**
+    * Data about how you use our game, including frequency of use and feature usage.
+    * Information about app crashes and errors.
+* **Advertising Data:**
+    * Information used for personalized advertising, including advertising IDs.
+* **Social Data (if applicable):**
-    * When you create an account, we may collect your username and email address.
+    * If you connect through social media platforms, we may collect basic profile information as permitted by your social media settings.
+* **Chat Data (if applicable):**
-    * If you contact us for support, we may collect your name, email address, and any information you provide in your message.
+    * If you use our chat feature, we may collect and store the messages you send and receive.
-* **Automatically collected information:**
-    * We may collect information about your device, such as device type, operating system, and unique device identifiers.
-    * We may collect information about your gameplay, such as your progress, scores, and interactions with other players.
-    * We may collect IP Address information.

-**2. How We Use Your Information**
+##   3. How We Use Your Information

-We may use your information for the following purposes:
+We use your information for the following purposes:

+* **To Provide and Improve Our Game:**
-* To provide and improve our game.
+    * To deliver and maintain our game.
-* To personalize your experience.
+    * To personalize your gaming experience.
+    * To analyze and improve game performance and features.
+* **To Display Advertising:**
+    * To show targeted advertisements.
+    * To measure the effectiveness of our advertising campaigns.
+* **To Communicate with You:**
-* To respond to your inquiries and provide support.
+    * To respond to your support requests.
-* To send you updates and notifications.
+    * To send you game updates and notifications.
+* **To Enable Social Features (if applicable):**
+    * To allow you to connect and interact with other players.
+* **To Ensure Safety and Security:**
-* To help protect the safety and integrity of the user base.
+    * To prevent fraud and protect our users.

-**3. Sharing Your Information**
+    * To comply with legal obligations.

+##   4. Third-Party Services

 We may share your information with:

-* Third-party service providers who assist us with game development, hosting, and support.
-* Law enforcement or other government agencies if required by law.

-**4. Data Security**
+* **Third-Party Service Providers:**
+    * For analytics, advertising, and other services that help us operate our game.
+These providers may have access to your information only to perform specific tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+* **Advertising Partners:**
+    * To deliver targeted advertisements.
+* **Social Media Platforms (if applicable):**
+    * If you choose to connect your social media account to our game.
+* **Legal Authorities:**
+    * When required by law or to protect our rights.

+##   5. Simulated Gambling Disclaimer

+Please note that Pharaohs of Egypt Slots is a simulated casino game.
+No real money gambling is involved, and there is no opportunity to win real money or prizes.

+##   6. Data Security

-We take reasonable measures to protect your information from unauthorized access, use, or disclosure.
-However, no method of transmission over the internet or electronic storage is 100% secure.
+We implement reasonable security measures to protect your information from unauthorized access, use, or disclosure.
+These measures include encryption, firewalls, and secure server facilities.
+However, please be aware that no method of transmission over the internet or electronic storage is completely secure, and we cannot guarantee absolute security.

-**5. Children's Privacy**
+##   7. Children’s Privacy

-Our game is not intended for children under the age of 13.
-We do not knowingly collect personal information from children under 13.
-If you believe we have collected information from a child under 13, please contact us at phamnhung.01011984@gmail.com.
+Our game is intended for users aged 18 and over.
+We do not knowingly collect personal information from individuals under the age of 18.
+If you are a parent or guardian and believe that your child has provided us with personal information, please contact us immediately, and we will take steps to delete such information.

+##   8. Your Rights

+You may have certain rights regarding your personal information, depending on your jurisdiction.
+These rights may include:

+* **Access and Correction:** You may have the right to request access to and correction of your personal information.
+* **Opt-Out of Targeted Advertising:** You can limit ad tracking through your device settings.
+* **Data Deletion:** You may have the right to request the deletion of your personal data, subject to certain exceptions.
+* **Withdraw Consent:** If we are processing your personal information based on your consent, you may have the right to withdraw your consent at any time.

+To exercise these rights, please contact us using the information provided in the "Contact Us" section below.

-**6. Changes to this Privacy Policy**
+##   9. Changes to Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+We will notify you of any material changes by posting the updated policy within the game or through other reasonable means.
+Your continued use of the game after the effective date of the revised Privacy Policy constitutes your acceptance of the changes.

-**7. Contact Us**
+##   10. Contact Us

 If you have any questions about this Privacy Policy, please contact us at:

-phamnhung.01011984@gmail.com
+* Email: phamnhung01011984@gmail.com

+Thank you for playing Pharaohs of Egypt Slots!